ordepdev/ordepdev.github.io/_posts/2017-06-06-handling-multi-module-releases.markdown

 ---

 I'll start with an example of a `pom.xml` at the root of a multi module project.
-Somewhere at our file we'll have to define our modules and it should like this:
+Somewhere at our file we'll have to define our modules and it should look like this:

 ```xml
 <artifactId>sample</artifactId>